Nat has a wide variety of interests, but enjoys writing about video games the most.

 Ninja's Fortnite Strategies

 First, I will discuss what most viewers want to see when watching a Ninja stream: how he plays.
-As one of the best Fortnite players in the world, fellow Fornite players analyze and scrutinize his gameplay every day to try to improve their own strategies.
+Since he's one of the best Fortnite players in the world, fellow players analyze and scrutinize his gameplay every day to try to improve their own strategies.
 Here is a breakdown of Ninja’s Fortnite basics:

 Gamers who are used to a controller might snub the idea of using a keyboard and mouse for Fortnite, but as I quickly learned, it makes aiming much easier and more accurate.
 And if you can master playing with a keyboard, you will be able to toggle your weapons and options much faster.